silanthro/stores-client/content/docs/cookbook/send-email.md

 ---

-To get started, we first set the following environment variables:
+To get started, we first set the following environment variables in a `.env` file:

 - `GMAIL_ADDRESS`: The sender's email
 - `GMAIL_PASSWORD`: The sender's [app password](https://myaccount.google.com/apppasswords), **not account password**